modelica-3rdparty/Modelica_DeviceDrivers/README.md

     * Bug fix for the byte order swapping logic (endianness, #203).
     * Other (minor) fixes and improvements.
 *  [Version v1.4.4 (2016-04-12)](../../releases/tag/v1.4.4)
-    * Bugfix release, no new features, but many improvements since version v1.4.0 (more than 70 commits since v1.4.0), so let's list some of the improvements...
+    * Bug fix release, no new features, but many improvements since version v1.4.0 (more than 70 commits since v1.4.0), so let's list some of the improvements...
     * Uses latest version of Modelica Standard Library (v3.2.2).
     * Changed the license of the external C code and header files to [Simplified BSD License](Modelica_DeviceDrivers/Resources/License.txt) (the Modelica package parts remain under [Modelica License 2](https://modelica.org/licenses/ModelicaLicense2)).
-    * Impoved Modelica compatibility: Fixed the use of conditionally enabled variable `procPrio` outside of connect in `Blocks.OperatingSystem.SynchronizeRealtime` and `ClockedBlocks.OperatingSystem.SynchronizeRealtime`.
+    * Improved Modelica compatibility: Fixed the use of conditionally enabled variable `procPrio` outside of connect in `Blocks.OperatingSystem.SynchronizeRealtime` and `ClockedBlocks.OperatingSystem.SynchronizeRealtime`.
-    * Impoved Modelica compatibility: Fixed the invalid integer to enumeration type conversion in `HardwareIO`.
+    * Improved Modelica compatibility: Fixed the invalid integer to enumeration type conversion in `HardwareIO`.
     * Fully specified the initial conditions for example models.
     * Simplified the linking with system libraries (MSVC only).
     * Added continuous integration for the external C code (thanks to [Travis CI](https://travis-ci.org/modelica/Modelica_DeviceDrivers)).